ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

-PRG_PAM_CORE_003|Request timestamp is invalid|Invalid or empty Request time PRG_CORE_REQ_013|Request date should be current date|If the date is not current date PRG_PAM_LGN_013|VALIDATION_UNSUCCESSFUL|If incorrect otp is entered
+PRG_PAM_CORE_003|Request timestamp is invalid|Invalid or empty Request time PRG_CORE_REQ_013|Request date should be current date|If the date is not current date PRG_PAM_LGN_013|VALIDATION_UNSUCCESSFUL|If incorrect otp is entered PRG_PAM_LGN_014|Token is not present in the header |When token does not come from kernel service in the header

 ### POST /login/invalidateToken
 This request will invalidate the authorization token when force logout is done.